cfkubo/rmq-workshop/k8s/readme.md

 ```

-#### Creating queue, exchange, bindinging on both blue & green cluster , publish a message to blue cluster and observe the message on both clusters
+#### Creating queue, exchange, bindinging on both Upstream & Downstream cluster , publish a message to Upstream cluster and observe the message on both clusters

 - Delcare an exchange named federated.exchange on upstream RMQ